 To begin, we say hello to people when they arrive.
+So, greetings as we enter a room on tablets to be polite.
 It follows, a human introduction.
 Hence, small open face computers allow us to engage others in an area.
-So, greetings as we enter a room on tablets to be polite.
 Given, proper netiquette to speak to people as we enter.
-And so, before turning it on.
+And so, look up and say hi.
 Then, don’t ignore people your supposed to engage.

-A tablet is a social device with personal applications.
-It’s made for the internet culture to share with others and engage the user with touch.
-Tablets are the culmination of the internet culture because most people have tried to show someone else a web page they were viewing.
+In the first place, a tablet is a social device with personal applications plus wi-fi.
+It’s made for the internet culture.
+In addition, to share with others.
+Also, engage the user with touch.
+Therefore, tablets are the culmination of online connection.

 Everyone wants to share their interests to willing listeners, friends.
 Tablets allow this.
 Even if someone only sees it when they are looking over your shoulder.
 The tablet content influences the cybersphere conditions more than a laptop because of view ability.

-Keep it real.
-If you are using your tablet at school acknowledge the teacher and say hello to your class friends before you turn it on because it’s a public device.
 In meetings greet the participants before you turn on your tablet.
-Greeting people before you turn on your digital device shows you respect reality more than your digital device.
+When we get there early look up at least.
+Greeting people before we turn on a digital device shows you respect for reality more than your digital device.

 Greetings As We Enter Netiquette

 Greetings come first in meetings because the open face makes it a shared experience.